 TVRA 7726X Seminar in Media Industries 45 hours: 3 credits Current practices of media industries including program development and distribution across platforms, convergence, shifting audiences.
 Contemporary case studies used to illustrate issues and changes in the digital media industry.
 Prerequisite or corequisite: Television and Radio 7701X or permission of the deputy chairperson.
 TVRA 7727X Media Marketing and Promotion 45 hours; 3 credits Principles of marketing and promotion.
 Developing marketing and promotion strategies.
 Implementing campaigns.
 Evaluating their effectiveness in attracting audiences and building audience share in increasingly competitive electronic mass communication industries.
 This course is the same as Business 7203X [703X].
 Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-Television production TVRA 7730X Applied Media Aesthetics Analysis of the various audiovisual aesthetic "fields"-- light, color, two-dimensional and three-dimensional space, time, motion/pace/rhythm, sound; narrative storytelling devices; and character types as cultural archetypes.
+TVRA 7728X Global Media 45 hours; 3 credits The globalization of television and radio; implications of transnational satellite communication; problems and opportunities in international coproduction; changing patterns in distribution to a global market.
+Analysis of program genres and styles in the context of language, culture, and developmental differences.
+(Not open to students who have completed Television and Radio 7960X [796X], "Special Problems in World Television.")
+Prerequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
+TVRA 7730X Applied Media Aesthetics 3 hours; 3 credits Analysis of the various audiovisual aesthetic "fields"-- light, color, two-dimensional and three-dimensional space, time, motion/pace/rhythm, sound; narrative storytelling devices; and character types as cultural archetypes.
 Prerequisite or corequisite: Television and Radio 7701X [701X].
-TVRA 7732X Multi-Camera: Directing and Producing 30 hours lecture, 30 hours laboratory; 3 credits Producing and directing various program formats including panel discussion, news, fiction, music, dance and other genres suitable for multiple camera.
-Prerequisite: matriculation in the M.F.A. program.

-TVRA 7733G Sound Design 30 lecture, 30 hours laboratory; 3 credits Principles and techniques in sound design for television production and sound art.
-Aesthetics and techniques of sound design through all stages of production: research and development through post-production.
+TVRA 7733G Sound Recording and Design 30 lecture, 30 hours laboratory; 3 credits Principles and techniques in sound recording and design for television production and sound art.
+Aesthetics and techniques of sound recording and design through all stages of production: research and development through post-production.
 Students will learn how to construct a complex soundscape in a variety of digital platforms.
 The course is taught as a workshop.
 Prerequisite: Permission of the Deputy Chair.